teravoz/challenge/README.md

 Your company receives calls from customers, both new contacts and returning customers, and your boss has determined that for the first time a customer calls, such call should be directed to `900` queue.
 Returning customers should be handled by `910` queue.

 So the application has to do the following:
-- Listen to every event emitted by Teravoz at `/webhook` endpoint;
+- Listen to every event emitted by Teravoz at `/webhook` endpoint
-- When an event of type _call.standby_ arrives, you need to **delegate** that call based on the given criteria above;
+- When an event of type _call.standby_ arrives, you need to **delegate** that call based on the given criteria above
-- When app is restarted, it needs to work as if it hasn't at all.
+- When app is restarted, it needs to work as if it hasn't at all
 - _[bonus]_ a little dashboard showing current active calls

 Unfortunately, Teravoz doesn't have a _sandbox_ environment which you could use for interacting with, so you need to mock everything out.